If-Master/PunishmentSystem/README.md

 For support, bug reports, or feature requests:
 - Create an issue on this repository
-- Contact the developer: Kanuunankuula [If_Master]
+- Contact the developer: Kanuunankuula [If_Master] | Discord: @If_master | https://discord.gg/ZhYuUtbRNp

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU General Public License V3 - see the LICENSE file for details.

 ## Contributing